Prada: 2009 discrimination case

-In October 2012, Tokyo District Court Judge Reiko Morioka ruled in favor of Prada, saying their alleged discrimination was “acceptable for a luxury fashion label.”
+In October 2012, Tokyo District Court Judge Reiko Morioka ruled in favour of Prada, saying their alleged discrimination was "acceptable for a luxury fashion label."
 Bovrisse took her discrimination claims to the United Nations High Commissioner for Human Rights (OHCHR) Committee on Economic, Social and Cultural Rights.
 In 2013, the committee, without mentioning Bovrisse, urged the Japanese Government to enact regulations that would make sexual harassment in the workplace illegal.

-Labor rights
+Labour rights

 Prada is the main buyer from the Turkish leather factory DESA, which was found guilty by the Turkish Supreme Court of illegally dismissing workers who joined a union.
-The Clean Clothes Campaign, a labor rights organization based in Europe, has called on Prada to ensure that freedom of association is respected at the factory.
+The Clean Clothes Campaign, a labour rights organisation based in Europe, has called on Prada to ensure that freedom of association is respected at the factory.
 On 30 January 2013 Clean Clothes Campaign reported, "Trade Union Harassment Continues at Prada Supplier".

 Research of the social democratic party in the European Parliament, the Sheffield Hallam University and further Groups accused Prada in 2023 of using forced labour camps exploiting muslim Uyghurs in china provided by the Anhui Huamao Group Co., Ltd. for production.